Australian Supplier Payment Code

 The Australian Supplier Payment Code is a voluntary, industry-led initiative that enshrines the importance of prompt and on-time payment for small business suppliers through compliance with a set of best-practice standards.

-The Code commits signatory companies to pay eligible Australian small business suppliers on-time and within 30 days of receiving a correct invoice, and to help suppliers implement new technologies and practices to speed up invoicing.
+The Code commits signatory organisations to pay eligible Australian small business suppliers on-time and within 30 days of receiving a correct invoice, and to help suppliers implement new technologies and practices to speed up invoicing.
 In some cases this will more than halve payment times and help improve the viability and vitality of small business and enhance the ability of business to create jobs.

 The code is at the centre of a new age of co-operation and mutual respect between businesses – big and small.
 It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Organisations of Australia.

 The code is not just about paying small business bills within 30 days of receiving a correct invoice.
 It also obliges big businesses to give a helping hand to smaller ones to implement new technologies and practices to improve their systems to have more efficient and faster invoicing and payment.
-The code also requires companies to pay on time and includes a clear and fair process for dealing with complaints and disputes about payment times.
+The code also requires purchasers to pay on time and includes a clear and fair process for dealing with complaints and disputes about payment times.

 No business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base.